MadcowD/ell/docs/src/core_concepts/structured_outputs.rst

 Structured outputs are essential for ensuring that language model responses are both controlled and predictable.
 By defining a clear schema for the expected output, we can leverage the power of language models to generate responses that adhere to specific formats and constraints.

-Consider the following example, which demonstrates how to use Pydantic models to define structured outputs in ell:
+Consider the following example, which demonstrates how to use Pydantic models to define structured outputs in ell2a:

 .. code-block:: python